IeiuniumLux/ISSOT/README.md

 # ISSOT
 The ISS Orbit Tracker (ISSOT) is an [Android Things](https://developer.android.com/things/get-started/index.html) project that keeps track of the [International Space Station](https://www.nasa.gov/pdf/508318main_ISS_ref_guide_nov2010.pdf).
 It calculates and displays the azimuth and elevation during the ISS orbits.
 This relatively simple device will give you a visual indication of the location of the Space Station, even if you can't see it.

+> NOTE: While apps like [Spot the Station](https://spotthestation.nasa.gov/home.cfm) alert you when the ISS will be visible, this device lets you know where it is at any point in its orbit.

 ### Locating the ISS from Earth
 The ISS conducts operations in the low earth orbit (LEO) about 400 km above the earth's surface.
 It travels from west to east on an orbital inclination of 51.6 degrees.
 Each orbit takes 90-93 minutes, depending on the exact altitude of the ISS.
 Its location in the sky can be determined using two “look angles” called, Azimuth & Elevation angles.